 Gene Editing Transduction & Nanotechnology Core

-The Gene Editing, Transduction and Nanotechnology (GET iN) Core is directed by Irina V. Budunova, MD, PhD.
+The Gene Editing, Transduction and Nanotechnology (GET iN) Core is directed by Irina V. Budunova, MD, PhD and Managing Director Pankaj Bhalla, PhD.
 The major objective of the core is to provide innovative customized solutions for cell engineering and gene expression modifications for in vitro and in vivo applications, including:

 - Generation of retroviral and lentiviral suspensions for gene overexpression and silencing (including high titer stocks for specific applications)

 - Providing lentiviruses expressing transcription factor luciferase reporters; viruses for cell labeling/tracking and for live cell imaging in vivo and in vitro;

 - Engineering of primary and immortalized cells and cell lines stably expressing DNA/RNA using human and mouse keratinocytes, fibroblasts, melanocytes, T- and B- lymphocytes, neurons, cardiomyocytes, human IPSC and other cells provided by customers

 - Enginerring of custom cells with gene knock-down by CRISPR/Cas9 approach using RNP complex made of recombinant Cas9 and guide RNA oligonucleotides